-- People: Many organizations have a lack of testers with knowledge in insurance domain.
-Domain knowledge is very important from an end to end perspective as they will be aware of all the business processes.
+- People: Many organizations have a lack of testers with knowledge in the insurance domain.
+Domain knowledge is very important from an end-to-end perspective as they will be aware of all the business processes.

 - Processes: Quality processes and best practices help any project in its successful implementation.
-Ignoring such processes and practice may cost huge for the project.
-Many organizations having lack of best practices and processes may tend to fail.
+Ignoring such processes and practices may cost a huge amount for the project.
+Many organizations that have a lack of best practices and processes may tend to fail.

 - Technology: Different tools and technologies help to reduce the overall cost of the project and in today’s digital world it may not be possible for every project to implement these tools and technology.
 There are various reasons behind it such as the cost of a tool, knowledge of the technology or tool etc.

-- Regulatory and Compliance: As new technologies are emerging, the rules and regulations for an insurance industry are also revised accordingly.
+- Regulatory and Compliance: As new technologies emerge, the rules and regulations for the insurance industry are also revised accordingly.
 In some cases, there are some complex rules which may even hamper the quality testing of an application.

-- Time: In each testing phase, an application should be available in the correct time for testing so that every testing team will get sufficient time to test an application thoroughly.
+- Time: In each testing phase, an application should be available at the correct time for testing so that every testing team will have sufficient time to test an application thoroughly.